 Some subjects teach the same basic material in increasing complexity.
 Grammar is one example.
 When we used Easy Grammar and Daily Grams, we would sometimes skip a level after taking more than one school year to complete a previous level.

 3. Do a light school schedule over the summer.

-Work on the missed lessons over the summer.
-If you have a child who thrives on structure, working on the unfinished lessons can provide a familiar routine, keep the topic fresh in his mind, and get you caught up before back-to-school time in the fall.
+If you have a child who thrives on structure, working on the unfinished lessons can provide a familiar routine, keep the topic fresh in his/her mind, and get you caught up before back-to-school time in the fall.

 4. Look for other ways to learn about the topic.